mariiaikonnikova6-rgb/Time-Series-Analysis-of-air-raid-alerts-in-Ukraine/README.md

 This project performs historical time series analysis and one-step-ahead forecasting of daily air raid alert duration in Ukraine.

-The workflow transforms event-level air raid alert records into continuous daily regional time series, investigates temporal patterns, and evaluates forecasting models for **Kyiv City**.
+The workflow transforms event-level air raid alert records into continuous daily regional time series, investigates temporal structure, and compares forecasting models for **Kyiv City**.

 The project is educational and analytical.
-It is designed to demonstrate reproducible time series preprocessing, exploratory data analysis, lag diagnostics, feature engineering, forecasting, and backtesting.

-> **Important:** This project is not a real-time warning system and must not be used for safety, operational, military, or personal decision-making.
+It is **not** a real-time warning system and must not be used for safety, operational, military, or personal decision-making.

 ---

 ## Research Goal

-The main goal is to answer the following question:
+The main research question is:

-> Can the daily total duration of air raid alerts in Kyiv City be forecast more accurately using historical time-series features than with a simple weekly baseline?
+> Can the daily total duration of air raid alerts in Kyiv City be forecast more accurately using historical time-series models than with a simple weekly baseline?

-The forecast target is:
+The forecasting target is:

 ```text
 Kyiv City daily total alert duration in minutes